doncandela/mgah/mgah.md

     - Get packages from `conda-forge` as shown above.
     - If you do specify a Python version, often an **earlier Python version** will be compatible with the available Conda versions of the other packages you need.
     - An IDE like Spyder has many complex dependencies.
 But when used only to edit files (as opposed to running them) Spyder can be run from the base or no environment, so there is no need to install it in your environments.
+  - **Running a Jupyter Notebook in a Conda environment.**
+    - On a **Linux PC**, it seems to work fine to activate the Conda environment, then issue the `jupyter notebook` command.
+    - On an **HPC cluster like Unity** Jupyter Notebooks are can be run in a browser-based application like Unity OnDemand.
+In this case `ipykernel` is used to make the environment available when a JN is launched, as detailed [here](#unity-interactive).

 - [**APT**](https://documentation.ubuntu.com/server/how-to/software/package-management/index.html) (Advanced Packaging Tool) is used to **install software packages system-wide** (for all users, in all environments) and **must be run with root (sudo) privilege** except  when used to find out about installed packages.
 The **`apt`** command is more modern than and basically replaces the earlier **`apt-get`** although you will see references to both, often mixed together.
 Some common APT commands: